 There are many causes of car accidents in Oak Lawn.
 However, one of the leading causes that are widely practiced is cell phone usage.
 The number of Oak Lawn car accidents involving cell phones is very high.
 There are penalties that are attributed to this action.
 A person’s liability claim could be affected if the prosecution was found to be using their phone during the time of an accident.

 Speak with an experienced attorney today to learn more about this issue.
-An Oak Lawn accident lawyer is willing to share their knowledge and expertise.
+A knowledgeable personal accident attorney is willing to share their knowledge and expertise.

 Whether texting or talking on the phone, cell phone usage while driving can result in an accident.
 People should also know that these actions are illegal.
 Texting and driving is never allowed.
 The law does allow someone to talk on their phone, but it must be hands-free.
 Even talking on the phone hands-free is a distraction.
 When a person is in an accident, an experienced personal injury attorney can subpoena cellphone records for the time of the accident.